Innovation

 The project called for large volumes of concrete, but the design team was clear that the space could not feel utilitarian.
 Surfaces would help define the experience.
 Color, texture and pattern would turn the plaza into a place where people would choose to spend time.

 Amrize worked closely with project partners to translate that intent into reality.
-Our advanced concrete solutions supported architectural expression without slowing construction.
+Our advanced concrete solutions supported architectural expression and construction momentum.

 THE SOLUTION: ARCHITECTURAL CONCRETE DELIVERING FORM AND FUNCTION

-To achieve the desired aesthetic for the RiverWalk, Amrize supplied:
+To achieve the desired aesthetic for RiverWalk, Amrize supplied:

 Three IMAGItect color tones, Executive Slate, Standard Slate and Standard Limestone, were incorporated alongside exposed aggregate panels.
 Stamped patterns, broom finishes and embedded design elements introduced variation across the promenade and plaza.